Best Russian Movies to Learn Russian

 Russia is a nation that extends over a massive expanse of Northern Asia to Eastern Europe.

-The irresistible beauty, mind-blowing landscape, natural splendor, and diversity gives unforgettable impressions,
+The irresistible beauty, mind-blowing landscape, natural splendor, and diversity give unforgettable impressions,

 Because of the sheer size, many villages remain cut off from other parts of the country.

-The script shows stories based on real characters.
-Most actors, including Aleksey Tryapitsyn (Lyokha), are not professional actors but villagers.
+The script tells stories based on real characters.
+Most of the actors, including Aleksey Tryapitsyn (Lyokha), are not professional actors but villagers.

 The film makes a familiar story into an engaging drama.